$\tau$-invariants for knots in rational homology spheres

 \subsection{Acknowledgements.}

 The author would like to thank Matthew Hedden, Adam Levine, and Thomas Mark for helpful conversations in the process of writing this paper.
-In addition, the work here comprises my PhD thesis and I would like to thank my advisor Daniel Ruberman for his support and guidance and for suggesting this project in the first place.
+Thanks are also due to Jen Hom and Youlin Li for helpful comments on an earlier version of this paper and to Bryn Mawr College for its hospitality.
+Finally, as the work here comprises my PhD thesis, I would especially like to thank my advisor Daniel Ruberman for his support and guidance and for suggesting this project in the first place.